nikkishimao/Last.fmSpotifyProject/README.md

 <h1>Cross Trends: A Last.fm and Spotify Analysis</h1>

 <h2>Description</h2>
-</p>This project explores how two leading music platforms, Last.fm and Spotify, correlate and what they reveal about listener behavior.
+</p>Together with Leonardo Pena Jarmillo and Wan-Hsin Hu, we developed this project to explore the relationship between two leading music platforms, Last.fm and Spotify.
+We explored how these platforms correlate and what they reveal about listener behavior.
 It focuses on three core questions:<p>

 <ul>
   <li><strong>Genre Popularity Analysis</strong>: By aggregating play counts from Last.fm, we identify the most played genres globally and their respective audience engagement levels.
 This helps uncover genre trends and preferences across listeners.</li>